-It is our core proposition that the decision rules one uses to evaluate the future content of a relationship can be determined, or anchored, by the outcome of a major event which can occur at any point in the relationship.
-We refer to these as "anchoring events" and define them as: 1) A social exchange that occurs when a focal individual is highly dependent on a target for exchange content necessary to meet a particularly central goal for the individual.
-2) Whose resolution differs, either positively or negatively, from that individual's expectation given the decision rules they applied to the relationship prior to the event.
-3) Where the actions of the target in the exchange are judged to have an internal locus of causality and be controllable.
+Our core proposition is that the decision rules an individual uses to evaluate the future content of a relationship can be determined or anchored by the outcome of a major event, which can occur at any point in the relationship.
+We refer to this as an anchoring event and define it as (1)a social exchange that occurs when a focal individual is highly dependent on a target for exchange content necessary to meet a particularly central goal for the individual, (2) whose resolution differs, either positively or negatively, from his or her expectation given the decision rules he or she applied to the relationship prior to the event, (3) where the actions of the target in the exchange are judged to have an internal locus of causality and to be controllable.

 The combination of extreme dependence, relevance to a highly central goal, and perceived mismatch between expected outcomes and actual outcomes creates an affective response within the focal individual.
-The magnitude and direction of the affective reaction associated with the event leads to it being durably stored as a self-defining memory in autobiographical memory (Conway et al., 2004; Rubin & Kozin, 1984; Shum, 1998).
-If that affective response coincides with an attribution of the target being responsible for the outcome, the individual shifts the rules used to interpret the outcome of subsequent exchanges with the target (Baldwin, 1992).
-Future encounters with the target will lead to retrieval of details of the anchoring event from autobiographical memory as well as an affective reaction to those remembered details (Lawler & Yoon, 1993, 1996, 1998; Leary, 2000; Zacks, Tversky & Iyer, 2001).
-This affective reaction leads to the target's behavior in each subsequent exchange being interpreted to support the new, non-reciprocal rule (Forgas, 2000; Leary, 2000), thereby making the new relationship state durable, or resistant to change.
+The magnitude and direction of the affective reaction associated with the event lead to its being durably stored as a self-defining memory in autobiographical memory (Conway et al., 2004; Rubin & Kozin, 1984; Shum, 1998).
+If that affective response coincides with an attribution of the target as responsible for the outcome, the individual shifts the rules used to interpret the outcome of subsequent exchanges with the target (Baldwin, 1992).
+Future encounters with the target will lead to retrieval of details of the anchoring event from autobiographical memory, as well as an affective reaction to those remembered details (Lawler & Yoon, 1993, 1996, 1998; Leary, 2000; Zacks, Tversky, & Iyer, 2001).
+This affective reaction leads the focal individual to interpret the target's behavior in each subsequent exchange so as to support the new, nonreciprocal rule (Forgas, 2000; Leary, 2000), thereby making the new relationship state durable or resistant to change.

 In order to detail the operations of anchoring events and how they change the rules for relationships, we lay out the process in three stages and depict this process in Figure 1.
-Our treating these as stages is only for illustrative purposes; it is certainly not true that one stage must be fully complete before the next begins.
+Our treatment of these as stages is only for illustrative purposes; it is certainly not true that one stage must be fully complete before the next begins.
 These stages incorporate the definition of the anchoring event and highlight the impact of that anchoring event on the rules for the relationship.